On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Introduction

 Examining the distinguishing power of the counting logic $\mathcal{C}_{k}$ serves as a measure of descriptive complexity for groups.
 In the setting of graphs, the descriptive complexity has been extensively studied, with \cite{GroheBook} serving as a key reference in this area.
 There has been recent work relating first order logics and groups \cite{FiniteGroupsFOL}, as well as work examining the descriptive complexity of finite abelian groups \cite{DescriptiveComplexityAbelianGroups}.
 However, the work on the descriptive complexity of groups is scant compared to the algorithmic literature on \algprobm{GpI}.

 Ehrenfeucht--Fra\"iss\'e games \cite{Ehrenfeucht, Fraisse}, also known as pebbling games, serve as another tool in proving the inexpressibility of certain properties in first-order logics.
-Two finite structures are said to be elementary equivalent if they satisfy the same first-order sentences.
-In such games, we have two players who analyze two given structures.
-Spoiler seeks to prove the structures are not elementary equivalent, while Duplicator seeks to show that the structures are indeed elementary equivalent.
-Spoiler begins by selecting an element from one structure, and Duplicator responds by picking a similar element from the other structure.
-Spoiler wins if and only if the eventual substructures are not isomorphic.
 Pebbling games have served as an important tool in analyzing graph properties like reachability \cite{ajtai_fagin_1990, ARORA199797}, designing parallel algorithms for graph isomorphism \cite{GroheVerbitsky}, and isomorphism testing of random graphs \cite{Rossman2009EhrenfeuchtFrassGO}.